IronLanguages/ironclad/README.txt

   with tests).

 * scipy 0.7.1 will happily import if ipy is run with -X:FullFrames.
-Of the 2608 tests we run, 160 error and 17 fail.
+Of the 2484 tests we run, 127 error and 19 fail.
 Notable issues follow:

   * Several tests are blacklisted because they're tediously slow.
-  * Two tests are blacklisted because they (can) fail hard enough to take the process down.
+  * One test file is blacklisted because it (can) fail hard enough to take the process down.
   * There's some weirdness whereby scipy.factorial magically comes to exist when the whole suite is run, but certain packages can't be tested on